 A second term will give you extra time for a more in-depth exploration of London and networking in your field of interest.
 In your second term, you will take "British Life and Culture II" (registered as an Independent Study UNIC 399) allowing more time to delve into the intricacies of British culture.
 BLC II students participate in an adjusted version of the core British Life and Culture course and work with the instructor in adapting your participation and assignments for the second term.
 You will be included in some aspects of the course that all students take but you will explore an individualized area or project of your interest in your second term be it poetry, sports culture, literature, music, history, or other areas.
 As BLC II is a different course, you will not duplicate material of BLC.

 Choosing to participate in our internship programme could allow you to connect with Londoners on a new level and gather professional experience working abroad - a real bonus on any graduate's resume, as employers highly value the experience of long-term study abroad in candidates.
+Please note that an internship placement in one location may not be possible for two consecutive terms.
+If an internship for two terms is of interest to you, please be in contact with the Off-Campus Programs Office.

 You might also consider possibilities for London to feature in your senior experience work.
 You could develop your ideas during an Independent Study in London, conduct your own research project or gather ideas for your project while working closely with either your academic advisor in Appleton or London based faculty.